knpuniversity/symfony-voters/knpu/voters.rst

 Go Security Voters Go!
 ----------------------

 So security voters are all about solving that case when you need figure out if a user has access to do something to a specific object.
-They help to keep your template logic and your controller logic really simple and they're one of my favorite features so try them out and let me know what you think.
+They help to keep your template logic and your controller logic really simple and they're one of my favorite features.
+So try them out and let me know what you think.

 Symfony also has an ACL system but it's incredibly complex and I only recommend that you use it if you have really complex authorization requirements.
 If you can somehow write a few lines of code to figure out if a user has access to do something do that in a voter don't worry about ACL.